Kharacternyk/pacwall/README.rst

 .. image:: screenshot.png

-``pacwall`` changes your wallpaper to the dependency graph of installed by ``pacman`` packages.
+``pacwall`` changes your wallpaper to the dependency graph of installed with ``pacman`` packages.
 Each node is a package and each edge represents a dependency between two packages. ``pacwall`` highlights outdated packages, orphans, and packages with `.pacnew files`_.
 The highlighting is customizable.